 NIF operates in a Unincorporated Joint Venture (UJV) structure, governed by a small skills-based independent board that is advised by a council of participants and various committees.

 A. Dotted lines indicate information sharing; B. The Operations Committee formally reports to the Board; C. The members of Operations Committee are expected to report informally to their respective member of Participant Council; D. Feedback from the themes will be shared with both Participant Council and the Industry Engagement Committee; E. NIF Central (not shown) reports directly to the Board and communicates with all NIF groups.

-The Governing Board, chaired by Prof. Andrew Cheetham, provides overall consultation and oversight of the NIF strategies, financial management, and activities.
+The Governing Board, chaired by Prof. Margaret Harding, provides overall consultation and oversight of the NIF strategies, financial management, and activities.
 The Board meets regularly to discuss the NIF Governance Framework, which describes and sets the terms of the new governance structure and the transition arrangements for the change from the current to the new governance structure, identify and shortlist candidates for the new independent Board, monitor the progress of the NIF implementation plan, and review proposals from new partners.

 The NIF Participant Council is comprised of representatives of the partnering institutions, providing advice and recommendations, as appropriate, to the Board on commitment of available co-funding from the partners and that institutional commitments of co-funding, contained within any budgets are realistic and fair.
 They also provide input on strategy, policy, funding priorities, stakeholder engagement, performance and accountability, as requested by the Board or initiated by the Council.